The Recruitment Process

 Interviewing

-The interview is a two-way process and allows the applicant to find out more about you and the job vacancy.
+The interview is a two-way process and allows the applicant to find out more about you and the PA role you have advertised.

-• At the end of the formal questions, ask the candidate if they have anything else that they would like to add to their interview that they have not already told you.
+• At the end of your questions, ask the candidate if they have any questions they want to ask you

-• Advise the candidate what will happen next – when can they expect tohear back?
+• Tell the candidate what will happen next – when can they expect to her back?

-• Thank the candidate for their time and close the interview.
+• Thank the candidate for applying and coming for the interview.

 Another useful point to remember is that the candidate should do most of the talking.